adamczykpiotr/php-canbus/README.md

 # PHP-CanBus Extension

-PHP-CanBus is THE extension for PHP on Linux that allows PHP code to interface efficiently with a Controller Area Network (CAN bus) 2.0A / 2.0B.
+PHP-canbus is THE extension for PHP on Linux that allows PHP code to interface efficiently with a Controller Area Network (CAN bus) 2.0A / 2.0B.
-As CAN Frames consist only of 8 bytes, using methods like parsing `shell_exec('candump vcan0 -n 1')` output has hughe drawbacks - it supports only blocking mode and is really really slow.
-Performance is a key aspect as most use-cases of CAN-Bus are in embedded systems.
-With this extension you can efficiently control your car, elevator or even aeorplane.
+As CAN Frames consist only of 8 bytes, using methods like parsing `shell_exec('can dump vcan0 -n 1')` output has huge drawbacks - it supports only blocking mode and is really really slow.
+Performance is a key aspect as most use-cases of CAN-Bus is in embedded systems.
+With this extension you can efficiently control your car, elevator or even airplane.

-:star: If you found this repo helpful, give it a star!

 ## Table of content
 - [Basics](#basics)